Davangere University

 Davangere University is a public state university located in Davangere, Karnataka, India.
 The university was established in the year 2008 by the Government of Karnataka.
+Dr. Supriya R is the Chairman and Professor of the Department of studies in commerce of the Davangere University.

 History

 Davangere University was a post-graduate centre of the University of Mysore from 1979 to 1987 and functioned as a post-graduate centre of Kuvempu University from 1987 to 2009.
-Davangere University was established on 18 August 2009 out of Kuvempu University with a vision to meet the education aspirations of the people of the region.
+Davangere University was established on 18 August 2009 out of Kuvempu University.

 Campus

 The university is located at Shivagangothri Campus Tolahunase, 9 km from Davangere city.
 It houses the post-graduate departments of Commerce, Biochemistry, Microbiology, Economics, Food Technology, Accounting & Finance, M.Ed., and MSW.
 The Institute of Management studies is also housed at the P.G.
 Centre.
 The campus of 73 acres has attractive buildings as well as hostel and boarding facilities.

 Davangere University is one of the youngest affiliating type of universities in Karnataka.
 It has Davangere and Chitradurga districts under its jurisdiction and is headquartered at Davangere.
 The city is located on National Highway-4 about 265 km from Bangalore, the state capital of Karnataka.
 Davangere became a separate district from 15 August 1997; before then, it was part of Chitradurga District.